pdf-association/pdf-issues/docs/32000-2-2020/clause04.md

 <p class="location">Change paragraph below NOTE 2 as follows:</p>

 <p>
-Token characters used to delimit objects and describe the structure of PDF files, as defined in 7.2, "Lexical conventions", shall be identified by their INCITS 4-1986 (R2017) (ASCII 7-bit USA codes) character name written in <del onMouseEnter="mouseEnter(this)" data-issue="75">upper case</del> <ins onMouseEnter="mouseEnter(this)" data-issue="75">uppercase</ins> followed by a parenthetic two digit hexadecimal character value with the suffix "h".
+Token characters used to delimit objects and describe the structure of PDF files, as defined in 7.2, "Lexical conventions", shall be identified by their INCITS 4-1986 (R2017) (ASCII 7-bit USA codes) character name written in <del onMouseEnter="mouseEnter(this)" data-issue="75" data-iso="approved">
+upper case</del> <ins onMouseEnter="mouseEnter(this)" data-issue="75" data-iso="approved">uppercase</ins> followed by a parenthetic
+two digit hexadecimal character value with the suffix "h".
 </p>

 <p>...</p>